Selling in the DACH region

 To sell your products in Germany and the other DACH markets you need a sound entry strategy, which could be based on a physical presence in Germany, or strong exports that are based on a Direct-to-consumer strategy (D2C).

-Communications play a crucial role in your strategy: you need to be visible, convince consumers, and grow sales in DACH land.
-When choosing your digital marketing company in Germany or your other entry points into the DACH region, make sure they can act as your content strategy agency, and thus lead agency.
-They will know more about creating convincing sales-related messages than agencies that specialize on what flows best on social media channels.
+Communications play a crucial role in your strategy: you need to be visible, convince consumers, and grow sales in the DACH region.
+When choosing your digital marketing company in Germany or your other entry points into the DACH region, make sure they can act as your content strategy agency and lead agency.
+They will know more about creating convincing sales-related messages and consumer trust than agencies that specialize on what flows best on social media channels.
 These are two very different approaches.

 GCVB is an online marketing agency for DACH markets that was founded to support brands in the region.
 Whether it’s pathfinder marketing to explore consumer interest, content strategy & creation, digital marketing, media relations, or support for empowering your regional communications network, our knowledge will help you succeed in the DACH region.